flhofer/dell_TB16_firmware/README.md

 - Windows (`asm.exe /version`) or running `asm.exe` again should display the ASMedia firmware you selected.

 Done.

+Official Dell post-install hard reset sequence (recommended, source: [Dell TB16 Driver Details](https://www.dell.com/support/home/en-us/drivers/driversdetails?driverid=6ykv0)):
+- Remove the docking station cable from the system.
+- Unplug the AC power adapter from the dock.
+- Press and hold the dock power button for 30 seconds.
+- Reconnect AC power to the dock.
+- Reconnect the dock cable to the system.

 Unfortunately, there are no firmware write alternatives for the Windows part (see below).

 > [!TIP]